kordless/utter-va/README.md

   - an [Ngrok](https://ngrok.com/) account (signup takes 1 minute)

-### Watch the Video
+### Watch the Install Video
 The [following video](https://vimeo.com/91805503) will step you through installing the virtual appliance on your OpenStack cluster.
-If you have any questions about the install, you can head over the the [StackMonkey documentation](https://www.stackmonkey.com/docs/) for a list of resources.
+If you have any questions about the install, you can head over to [StackMonkey's Gitter](https://gitter.im/StackMonkey/utter-va) for the group chat.

 [![Appliance Video](https://raw.githubusercontent.com/StackMonkey/utter-va/master/webapp/static/img/readme/video_thumb.png)](https://vimeo.com/97757352)